LunaSolVT/DatapawWolfs-7-Days-to-Die-Modlet-Collection/Alpha 18 Compatible/Hamon Overdrive Skill Tree/README.txt

 In order to install this mod, please create a "Mods" fold where 7 Days to Die's *.exe can be located, which is often in:
 C:\Program Files (x86)\Steam\steamapps\common\7 Days To Die\

-You should then copy this folder "Berserk Dragonslayer" into the mods folder, which should allow you to navigate here:
+You should then copy this folder "Hamon Overdrive Skill Tree" into the mods folder, which should allow you to navigate here:
-C:\Program Files (x86)\Steam\steamapps\common\7 Days To Die\Mods\Berserk Dragonslayer
+C:\Program Files (x86)\Steam\steamapps\common\7 Days To Die\Mods\Hamon Overdrive Skill Tree

 This mod has been tested with multiplayer and should function as expected.